Final Fantasy Dimensions II: Gameplay

 It is possible to add other people in the friend list.
-This enables one to use their specific phantom stone while in battle via the pet, Mootie and different types of phantom stone may be used time to time, depending on what was equipped by Morrow in the first slot.
-Maximum of 30 friends can be added at any time.
-Friends can give a percentage of their earned Yellow Vouchers and Keys for use in the Tower of Babil from time to time, which makes it easy for them to stack if one didn't spend them in the Tower over a period of time.
-Mootie will become stronger as the party level increases, it will also grow stronger with the party's buffs, and grow weaker with the party's debuffs.
+This enables them to use their specific phantom stone while in battle via the pet.
+Mootie and different types of phantom stone may be used from time to time, depending on what was equipped by Morrow in the first slot.
+A maximum of 30 friends can be added at any time.
+Friends can give a percentage of their earned Yellow Vouchers and Keys for use in the Tower of Babil from time to time, which makes it easy for them to stack if they did not spend them in the Tower over a period of time.
+Mootie will become stronger as the party level increases.
+It will also grow stronger with the party's buffs, and weaker with the party's debuffs.

-By completing quests, players will obtain an Hourglass item.
-Hourglasses are called "CP" and are needed to do event battles, the “Tower of Babil”, or the hourglass station that could be found in almost every dimension.
-The hourglass station contains memory fragments of characters that permanently increases their stats.
+By completing quests, the player will obtain an Hourglass item.
+Hourglasses are called "CP" and are needed to do event battles, the "Tower of Babil", or the hourglass station that can be found in almost every dimension.
+The hourglass station contains memory fragments of characters that permanently increase their stats.
 Upon receiving the memory fragment, the player must go to the memory keeper at the space dimension to exchange them for additional stat boosts.
-By completing quests, players may obtain weapons, rings, phantom stones, and tails to upgrade their phantom stones.
+By completing quests, the player may obtain weapons, rings, phantom stones, and tails to upgrade their phantom stones.